Minor in Economics

 7. Statistics: One of the following three probability and statistics options (course or sequence):

-- The statistics course must be finished before taking W3412, and it is recommended that students take W3412 in the semester following the statistics course.
+- The statistics course must be finished before taking UN3412, and it is recommended that students take UN3412 in the semester following the statistics course.

 - Some courses done as part of the economics minor may count toward fulfilling the School’s nontechnical requirements.
-However, other courses, such as W3412: Intro to econometrics, may not be applied toward satisfaction of the nontechnical course requirements.
-To determine which economic class can count toward the nontech elective requirement, please consult the nontech elective section of this bulletin for further details.
+However, other courses, such as UN3412: Intro to econometrics, may not be applied toward satisfaction of the nontechnical course requirements.
+To determine which economics class can count toward the nontech elective requirement, please consult the nontech elective section of this bulletin for further details.

-- Students with AP credit for economics and an exemption for W1105 may use the credit toward the minor.
+- Students with AP credit for economics and an exemption for UN1105 may use the credit toward the minor.

 - Transfer or study abroad credits may not be applied to fulfill the requirements of the economics minor.